DanielKoren/license-sys/README.md

 logout.php - Self explainatory, destroys user's login session dashboard.php - Main page for logged in users

+forgot-password.php - generates a token with an expiration date and sends it to the specified email reset-password.php - handles the password reset process by verifying the token's validity and expiration, then updating the account's password in the db

 buy.php - Purhcase subscription page
 paypal-cancel.php  - redirected if payment is canceled paypal-success.php - redirected is payment is successful